 2. The Secret of [blank]

-This one is used quite a bit, but that’s because it works.
+This one is used by writers quite a bit when they’re thinking about how to grab their readers’ attention — that’s because it works.
 Share insider knowledge and translate it into a benefit for the reader.

 - The Secret of Successful Podcasting